>Interfaith Wedding Planner Guide: Honouring Multiple Faith Traditions

 To help make things easier, here are three tips:

-First, take into account both partners' beliefs or backgrounds when selecting items.
+First, consider both partners' beliefs and backgrounds when selecting items.

-It's important that each religion is respected during this process, as well as any cultural customs associated with them.
+Each religion must be respected during this process, as well as any cultural customs associated with it.

 For instance, if one partner is Jewish and the other Catholic, consider providing kosher snacks alongside more traditional treats.

-Also, don't forget about religious symbols or messages in favour of packaging or on gift tags.
+Also, don't forget about religious symbols or messages that appear on packaging or gift tags.

 A small reminder that the couple's faith can go a long way towards making guests feel welcome and appreciated at such a special event.

-Finally, think beyond physical presents – what do you want your guests to remember most after attending?
+Finally, think beyond physical presents – what do you want your guests to remember most after attending your event?

-Providing goodie bags filled with personalised memories like photographs of the couple will create lasting impressions that they won't soon forget.
+Providing goodie bags filled with personalised memories, such as photographs of the couple, will create lasting impressions that they won't soon forget.

 You may even choose to offer larger tokens such as custom wine bottles etched with their names—an item people could cherish forever!